 Air Conditioning, Climate Control, Full Leather, Central Locking, Adjustable Steering Column, Power Steering, Trip Computer, ABS, Twin Air Bags, Electric Mirrors, Electric Windows, Sunroof, CD Player, Stereo, 16'' Alloys Fresh Import From JapanImmaculate, No RustOnly 58,000 Miles

 Variant name:5.3 ,Variant: Series III V12 5.3 Auto Very Good Condition 100% Original Full Leather Climate Control Only 47,000 Miles Just 290 a Year R/Tax J-Reg Metallic Dorchester Grey, contrasting Full Doeskin Leather Interior, Air Conditioning, Climate Control, Cruise Control, Electric Windows/Mirrors, Power Steering, Central Locking, Pioneer Stereo CD and AUX/USB Input, Centre Armrest, Lumbar Support, Headlamp Washers, 15in Jaguar Alloys, Only 47,000 Miles, Just £290 a Year Road Tax.
 Modern Day Appreciating Classic that can be used every day, recent reports show that Classic Cars are one of the leading investment classes, For total peace of mind and confidence, the vehicle is supplied with a RAC 82 Point Inspection, Fully Serviced, 1 Year’s MOT, 1 Year RAC Parts and Labour Warranty,1 Years RAC Roadside Assistance.
 Do not miss this chance to buy a rare car at a very reasonable price.
-The vehicle is freshly imported from Japan and is very competitive priced against UK models that will have suffered from the rust attracting climate.
 McCarthy Cars Are RAC Approved and Highly Recommended By Them, Have Complete Peace Of Mind With The McCarthy Cars and RAC Buysure Programme.
 All Our Vehicles Are HPI Checked and Every Vehicle is Subject To a Rigorous RAC Approved 82 Point Inspection.
 Our Vehicles Come With 1 Years MOT, Full Service, RAC Warranty and RAC Roadside Assistance.
 McCarthy Cars Is a Multi Award Winning Car Dealership and Most Loved Business in Croydon, Find Us On Facebook, You Tube and Twitter @mccarthycarsuk.
 McCarthy Cars, A Family Run Business Established Over 40 Years Ago, Open 7 Days a Week.
-CR0 3RG, 02086888086 / 07966248547 www.mccarthycars.co.uk email@example.com
+CR0 3RG, 02086888086 / 07966248547 www.mccarthycars.co.uk firstname.lastname@example.org

 Air Conditioning, Climate Control, Full Leather, Powered Folding Mirrors, Central Locking, Remote Central Locking, Electric Seats, Rear Armrest, Adjustable Steering Column, Power Steering, Trip Computer, ABS, Twin Air Bags, Electric Mirrors, Electric Windows, CD Player, Stereo, 16'' Alloys Immaculate Fresh Import From JapanOnly 23,000 Miles From NewOriginal, No RustLong Wheel Base Model